The poetic beauty of Māori proverbs

 There are so many more Cook Island Māori proverbs worthy of a mention, but I’ll leave you with the above six to decide which one is your favourite!

-Oh, and if you are interested in hearing more about the Cook Islands, stay tuned to Our Family Travels where you’ll soon see one of my travel articles published soon.
+Oh, and if you are interested in hearing more about the Cook Islands, read my story: Road Trip: Rarotonga Cook Islands on Our Family Travels.